Smart Export Guarantee: How much can you earn?

 Many were relieved when the Smart Export Guarantee scheme was announced as it seemed like the natural follow on from the now-defunct Feed-in Tariff.
 However, while similar, the two schemes work differently.

-Under the Feed-in Tariff scheme, the government was responsible for administering the scheme including paying homeowner who exported energy to the grid.
+Under the Feed-in Tariff scheme, the government was responsible for administering the scheme, including paying homeowners who exported energy to the grid.
 The SEG move this burden to energy suppliers, who administer the scheme and control how and when people are paid.

 Homeowners with solar panels on the FiT scheme used to receive two payments.
 The first was a generation tariff, based on the total amount of renewable electricity they generated.
 An export tariff made up the second payment and was paid for the renewable electricity exported back to the grid.

-As part of the SEG, these payments have been combined into a single payment.
-Unlike the FiT scheme, where the government set the rate, suppliers are now able to pay homeowners what they feel is a competitive amount per kWh, just as long as it’s more than zero.
+The SEG combines these into a single payment.
+Unlike the FiT scheme, where the government set the rate, suppliers can now pay homeowners what they feel is a competitive amount per kWh, just as long as it’s more than zero.

 Before it shut, the export tariff paid by the FiT scheme was 5.24 pence per kilowatt-hour (p/kWh) of renewable electricity exported to the grid.
 Under the Smart Export Guarantee, the rates range from 1.5 p/kWh to 5.6 p/kWh, which is great news.

 I already receive FiT payments, will they stop?

 As long as you were already receiving FiT payments before the scheme closed, they will continue until your contract expires.
 Typically this means you’re guaranteed payments for up to 20 years after installing solar panels.
 So nothing changes for you.